Who Is Rupert Murdoch?

 Personal Life and Wives

 Murdoch married Patricia Booker in 1956.
 They had a daughter, Prudence, before divorcing in 1965.
-He married Anna Torv in 1967, and they had four children before eventually divorcing in 1999.
+He married Anna Torv in 1967, and they had three children before eventually divorcing in 1999.
 Only 17 days after his second divorce, Murdoch married his third wife, Wendi Deng.
 They have two children.

 Murdoch filed for divorce from Deng in June 2013, citing that the "relationship between husband and wife had broken down irretrievably" in court papers.
 The news of the split came as a surprise to some, but there were some rumors of trouble in the marriage in recent years.
 The divorce became final in 2014.